Site Overlay

 I did too, happy with my decision, feeling joyful that I had stepped out of the cycle of death that is totally accepted when I buy and eat meat.
 My body is no longer a tomb for tortured animals.

-When asked if I was going to take it one step further and become vegan, I said emphatically, “No way!
+When asked if I was going to take it one step further and become vegan, I said “No way!
 I could never give up cheese or ice cream!”
 I thought that it was enough to stop consuming beef, pork, chicken, fish and other animals, and that I didn’t need to take the extra step and also give up those products that come from animals.
 I believed that since the animal’s death isn’t required to get those products, that it was fine to consume them.
 I admit being baffled as to why anyone would stop eating products that didn’t require death of the animal.

 Obviously I hadn’t ever bothered to investigate how the dairy industry works, a fact I am deeply ashamed of now.

-Like humans, and all mammals, female cows only produce milk after they have given birth, and then, only for a limited amount of time, (around ten months) not indefinitely, as some people mistakenly believe.
+Like humans, and all mammals, female cows produce milk only after they have given birth, and then, only for a limited amount of time, (around ten months) not indefinitely, as some people mistakenly believe.
 Just as our milk is intended for us to feed our babies, so is a cow’s milk designed by Mother Nature for them to feed and nourish their babies.

 And then, if that wasn’t bad enough, we take their milk from them several times each day.
 And for what?
 So humans can “enjoy” it.
 The cow babies never get to drink their Mother’s milk or receive love from her.
 Dairy cows have been bred to produce unnatural amounts of milk to the extent that they are sometimes so heavy they can’t even stand up without chains holding their legs together, or machines holding them up.

 Male cow babies are either killed immediately since they are of no use for dairy, or are sent to farms where they will be raised for veal.
 Veal exists because of the dairy industry.
 Often confined to tiny boxes in which they are unable to turn around, and sometimes even chained by their necks to prevent movement—and thus muscles— these baby male cows are fed a low-iron diet designed to “keep their flesh supple.”
 They are slaughtered for consumption when they are around 20-24 WEEKS old so humans can “enjoy” veal.
-What kind of barbarians are we?

 From The Independent, “Ethical farming of animals is a seductive fantasy.
 The inherent practices of the dairy industry are brutal and profit driven.
 Some farms are particularly bad and some are absolutely horrific, but it’s important to understand that maintaining a profitable dairy herd is itself an unethical pursuit.
-It’s not possible to sell ethical milk.”

 How can I claim to be an animal lover if I turn a blind eye to all of this?
 If I support these terrible and painful practices in the name of getting to “enjoy” ice cream or cheese?
 Watching a man drag away a newborn cow, or seeing a mama cow chase the trailer full of baby cows not even two days old was enough for me to make everything dairy lose its appeal.
 Thankfully there are ways to make ice cream that don’t require stealing cow’s milk that’s intended for baby cows, not humans.
 And there are plenty of plant foods that provide calcium– cow’s milk and its related products are not required for good health, as I’ve learned from a book called The China Study by T. Colin Campbell and son, Thomas Campbell.
-This book opened my eyes to the fact that cow’s milk and animal products are NOT good for our health, nor do they supply essential nutrients we need to survive.
-(If you want to learn more about this, please read The China Study)

 After learning how the dairy industry works, it was very easy for me to stop consuming these products.
 Is it convenient?
 No. Is it always easy?
 No.